gunpreet34/11thCommandment-Script/README.md

 /getBookmarkedNews
 send - username
 response - json - {success,data} - where success is integer and data is in json - returns news by id

+For getting categories
+/getCategories
+response - json - {success,data} - where success is integer and data is json